shnitsel.analyze.spectra#

 Parameters:

-• xmax (float | None, optional) – Maximum of the energy range to consider for the spectrum.
-Defaults to None.
+• max_energy_range (float | None, optional) – Maximum of the energy range to consider for the spectrum, by default None

 Returns: